If you get a Dutch mortgage, you could take advantage of the bouwdepot, which you can use for house renovations in the Netherlands.

 To take advantage of a convenient home renovation loan with a bouwdepot, follow these five simple steps.

-Step 2: Specify what you want to use your construction deposit for and how much you intend to spend on each part of the renovation.
+Second, specify what you want to use your construction deposit for and how much you intend to spend on each part of the renovation.

-Step 3: When you want to activate your bouwdepot, notify your mortgage company.
+Third, when you want to activate your bouwdepot, notify your mortgage company.

 If you’re an expat looking to buy property in the Netherlands, it might be worth thinking ahead when it comes to financing home renovations and speaking to your mortgage adviser about a construction deposit.